This Nighttime Routine Checklist Will Change Your Life

 Never in my life would I have thought to do this.
 But, I’ve been trying things because I’ve found that when I try things and not just immediately turn them down, I actually find things I like.
 Go figure.

-This one combines a sleep mask with bluetooth headphones which is pretty cool.
-This one, too.
+This Bluetooth sleep mask combines a sleep mask with Bluetooth headphones which is pretty cool.

 And I listened to sleep affirmations.